-When thinking about weddings, the first thing that comes to mind is beautiful decoration, which is also one of the most exciting and creative parts of our job.
-From the idea conception to the execution, today we are breaking down our creative process for you, so you can have another glimpse into the life of destination wedding planners in Thailand.
+When thinking about weddings, the first thing that comes to mind is the beautiful decorations, which is also one of the most exciting and creative parts of our job.
+From the idea conception to the execution, we are breaking down our creative process for you, so you can have another glimpse into the life of destination wedding planners in Thailand.

 Once the general concept is in place, our creative designer and planner team sit down together with our amazing florists to work out the details.
 The original mood board has ideas for all areas potentially in need of décor: from ceremony to party.

 Each of our team members has their own favorites when it comes to design elements.
 “I focus on details and the most important design element of the wedding for me is arch/altar, which becomes a focal point at each wedding”, says Nara.
 “It does represent the couple through its design and it is the thing that stands for love & warm moments between two people”.